kirta6/harry-potter-gen-z/book_1/chapter_1.md

 "Cringey crap on the news," Mr. Dursley mumbled.
 "Owls... shooting stars... and there were a lot of edgelords in town today..."

 "And?" snapped Mrs. Dursley.
+"Go cry about it."

 "Well, I just thought... maybe... it was something to do with ... you know... _her crew_."

 Mrs. Dursley sipped her tea through pursed lips.
 Mr. Dursley wondered whether he dared tell her that he’d heard the name "Potter."
-He decided he didn’t dare.
-Instead he said, as casually as he could, "Their crotch goblin – he’d be about Dudley’s age now, wouldn’t he?"
+He decided he didn’t wanna get cancelled.
+Instead he said, as chill as he could, "Their crotch goblin – he’d be about Dudley’s age now, wouldn’t he?"

 "Bet," huffed Mrs. Dursley.